EngSalem/arglegalsumm/README.md

 ## Data

+*  The data was obtained through an agreement with the Canadian Legal Information Institute (CanLII) (https://www.canlii.org/en/)

 * To request the annotated data for both summaries and articles with argument roles , please contact Dr. Kevin D. Ashley (ashley@pitt.edu)

 ## The code is split into two parts